rodrigobivarazevedo/test/README.md

  image used from [www.medibot.com.au/ai-general-practice-dentist.php](http://www.medibot.com.au/ai-general-practice-dentist.php)

+ ==How can AI create efficiency and effectiveness in Digital Health.
+What are the benefits and challenges to come.==
 ## Introduction

  Artificial intelligence (AI) is a rapidly growing technology that is being applied to various industries,